brendanxwhitaker/instantnll/instantnll/README.md

 Put in notebook.
 DONE.

+Add color tag support in notebook output, and print nicely in a paragraph.
+DONE.

 # TODO

-Add color tag support in notebook output, and print nicely in a paragraph.
+Figure out how to extend vocabulary at test time.

 Write test case for relu.

 Use F1 metric.

-Figure out how to extend vocabulary at test time.

 ## Low priority